ryan-hami/Furry/README.md

 https://youtu.be/o7WaOPQ6ADk

 This video shows the quadrant cruncher implementation and not a shell texture.
-Use the command `/toggleFurry` in-game to switch between the two modes.
+Use the command `/cycleFurry` in-game to switch between the various modes.

 # Requirements
 * minecraft fabric 1.20.2